 The pride of thine heart hath deceived thee, thou that dwellest in the clefts of the rock, whose habitation is high; that saith in his heart, Who shall bring me down to the ground?
 Though thou exalt thyself as the eagle, and though thou set thy nest among the stars, thence will I bring thee down, saith the Lord.Obadiah 3:4

 In the Harmony Society’s later years, they were contacted by a number of other communal and celibate societies seeking financial help.
-One of these groups was the Order of the Crystal Sea, which was an elaborate scam set up by notorious fraudster Ann O’Delia Diss Debar, who we discussed in Series 3 episode “Spirit Princess.”
+One of these groups was the Order of the Crystal Sea, an elaborate scam set up by notorious fraudster Ann O’Delia Diss Debar (“Spirit Princess”).

-One of John S. Duss’s most popular compositions was a musical rendition of the Battle of Manila Bay.
-One of the heroes of that battle was Charles Vernon Gridley, subject of our series 1 episode “He Fired When Ready.”
+One of John S. Duss’s most popular compositions was a musical rendition of the Battle of Manila Bay (“He Fired When Ready”).

 - Arndt, Karl J.R.
 George Rapp’s Harmony Society (1785-1847) Revised Edition.
 Cranbury, NJ: Associated University Presses, 1972.